-This Network Against Ageism initiative adopts an intersectionality framework to analyze how ageism intersects with other forms of discrimination, such as racism, sexism, and ableism.
-The one-year project will proceed in three phases, beginning with a rapid literature review to synthesize evidence on ageism in healthcare.
-Stakeholder consultations across partner countries will complement this review, followed by two virtual workshops to share findings and identify solutions.
+This Network Against Ageism initiative adopted an intersectionality framework to analyze how ageism intersects with other forms of discrimination, such as racism, sexism, and ableism.
+The project proceeded in two phases, beginning with a rapid literature review to synthesize evidence on ageism in healthcare.
+Expert consultations across partner countries complemented this review.

 Fostering cross-country collaboration to address ageism is a global social justice issue.
-Outcomes will include identifying evidence-based strategies for combating ageism and promoting equitable healthcare systems.
-The project team comprises experts from six Worldwide Universities Network (WUN)-affiliated universities and four non-WUN members across four continents, offering diverse perspectives on ageism in healthcare.
-Members include early-career and senior scholars specializing in aging within varied socioeconomic, cultural, and healthcare contexts.
-This global collaboration fosters learning exchanges and strategy sharing to tackle ageism effectively.
-Additionally, the project emphasizes capacity building by engaging nursing students and educators to combat ageism.
+Outcomes included identifying evidence-based strategies for combating ageism and promoting equitable healthcare systems.
+The project team comprised experts from six Worldwide Universities Network (WUN)-affiliated universities and four non-WUN members across four continents, offering diverse perspectives on ageism in healthcare.
+Members included early-career and senior scholars specializing in aging within varied socioeconomic, cultural, and healthcare contexts.
+This global collaboration fostered learning exchanges and strategy sharing to tackle ageism effectively.
+Additionally, the project emphasized capacity building by engaging nursing students and educators to combat ageism.

 Project Dates: 2025 – 2026